vfiksdal/rtfir/README.md

 # RTFIR
 Real time FIR filter drop-in classes and units for C, C++ and Python.
 Includes lowpass, highpass, bandpass and bandstop filters.
+The implementation aims to be lean, yet flexible and easy to understand, providing high performance with a small footprint suitable for embedded systems such as beaglebone, raspberry pi or even arduino.

 ## Simple C++ example
 ```